benjaminparry/benjaminparry.github.io/_posts/2016-03-19-ux-camp-brighton-2016.md

 * Product research
 * Business priorities

-0. Customer snapshot - survey - Google docs - customer service touchpoint -
+0. Customer snapshot: survey with Google Docs - leveraging customer service knowledge
-0. Company meetings - presenting UX standpoint - shared understanding
+0. Company meetings: presenting UX standpoint - achieve shared understanding across the team and company
-0. Customer service - collaborative design - different customer touchpoint - *what about conflict with marketing?* less so with software design but might occur with the marketing site
+0. Customer service: collaborative design - different customer touchpoint - *what about conflict with marketing?* less so with software design but might occur with the marketing site

-1st person to understand the customers goals are Different objectives
+* UX team is the 1st to understand the customers goals are
+* Different objectives
-Feed into the business
+* Feed back into the business
-Goal design - feature requests
+* Goal design - feature requests

 ## Legacy code

  <!-- Marcus @ airline booking + legacy code - marcus@mdibb.com -->

-Roadblocks to improvements
+* Roadblocks to improvements
-Get a product owner
+* Need of a product owner
-Scrum master and project master
+* Utilize the scrum master and project manager
-Start a conversation with the the project owner - get them to engage with UX UX into scrum - UX sprint 2 weeks prior
+* Start a conversation with the the project owner - get them to engage with UX
+* UX into scrum - UX sprint 2 weeks prior to any development
-Mock ups and low-fidelity (axure etc) prototypes to help understand Angular templating framework to inject new code and UX into
+* Mock ups and mid-fidelity (axure etc) prototypes to help understand the workings
+* Angular templating framework to inject new code and UX into a legacy UI

----

-# Questions

-Axure is mid-fidelity quality, are there expectations that less will change

 </div>